Yussufkadir/Job-Recommender/README.md

 - Implemented login part of the backend.
 - Implementing knowledge graph
 - trained a prediction model for the title recommendation based on skills.
+- New parameters added for more precise searches.
 - Final steps on finishing the project.